PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Build Quality

-The E5 XT is off to a great start with a satisfying sound profile, and it follows up with an impressive level of build quality for a monitor at this price point.
+The PreSonus Eris Studio 5 is off to a great start with a satisfying sound profile that is more refined than the previous model.
+But beyond sound, it also follows up the impressive performance with a high level of build quality for a monitor at this price point.
 Entry-level monitors can suffer from poor craftsmanship, but that is not the case here.

-The Eris E5 XT is a well-constructed studio monitor.
+The Eris Studio 5 is a well-constructed studio monitor.

 The medium-density fiberboard is robust and solid and adds just the right amount of heft to the monitor.
 It’s not bulky and heavy but equally not hollow feeling.
 The vinyl wrapping is well executed, and I can’t see it peeling or warping unless placed under extreme temperatures.